 Although I hope real estate agents will inform buyers of this when purchasing a new condominium, since I know the developers don’t.

 Since this happened a long time ago and I don’t have friends that have recently moved into a new condo, I did some internet searching to see if this is still happening.
 And yes, it still is.
 What’s even crazier is that supposedly this doesn’t happen in BC and possibly other provinces, although I haven’t looked into the other provinces.
 It’s an Ontario issue.

 This interim occupancy fee is a monthly fee for moving into your new condo.
+It applies to pre-construction condos.
 I was told by the builder that because the condo was not registered yet, I could not receive title and therefore I could not get my mortgage since without title, I don’t own the condo yet.